 What is ‘Light’ Work?Depending on where you live in the country (i.e your local authority) children under 16 can generally undertake farm work (light), newspaper deliveries, shelf stacking and other shop work, office work, hairdressing, domestic work (not kitchens), car washing, and work in hotels.

 Children under 16 are generally not allowed to work as street traders, in industrial settings such as mines and quarries, betting shops, charitable collections, petrol stations or in scrap metal.

 A substantial number of local authorities have banned the following in relation to children, but it is always worth checking whether your council allows any of these jobs:

 - Collecting money unaccompanied

 - Alcohol or fuel oils

 - Working in a cinema, night club, disco or theatre

 Children’s Working RightsA child is not entitled to holiday pay.
 Sick pay will only be paid if a child has a contract specifying that they will be so entitled.
 A child will only have to pay income tax if their income exceeds their personal allowance during the tax year.
 This is unlikely to be the case if a child is at school.

 A child can usually become a member of a trade union, and can also be included under an employer’s liability insurance.
 A child must comply with Health and Safety laws.
 The national minimum wage does not apply to children under the age of 16.
-However, 16 and 17 year olds are entitled to approximately £3.79 per hour.
+However, 16 and 17 year olds are entitled to £4.20 per hour (in 2018).